The Hypotheses on Expansion of Iterated Stratonovich Stochastic Integrals of Arbitrary Multiplicity and Their Partial Proof: Introduction

-The mentioned problem (iterated application of the operation of limit transition) not appears in the method, which is considered for (\ref{ito}) in Theorem 3 (see below) \cite{2006}-\cite{200a}, \cite{301a}-\cite{arxiv-12}, \cite{arxiv-24}-\cite{arxiv-9}.
-The idea of this method is as follows: the iterated Ito stochastic integral (\ref{ito}) of multiplicity $k$ is represented as a multiple stochastic integral from the certain discontinuous non-random function of $k$ variables, defined on the hypercube $[t, T]^k$, where $[t, T]$ is an interval of integration of iterated Ito stochastic integral (\ref{ito}).
-Then, the indicated non-random function is expanded in the hypercube into the generalized multiple Fourier series converging in the mean-square sense in the space $L_2([t,T]^k)$.
-After a number of nontrivial transformations we come (see Theorem 1 below) to the mean-square convergening expansion of iterated Ito stochastic integral (\ref{ito}) into the multiple series in terms of products of standard Gaussian random variables.
-The coefficients of this series are the coefficients of generalized multiple Fourier series for the mentioned non-random function of several variables, which can be calculated using the explicit formula regardless of multiplicity $k$ of iterated Ito stochastic integral (\ref{ito}).
-Hereinafter, this method referred to as the method of generalized multiple Fourier series.
+The mentioned problem (iterated application of the operation of limit transition) not appears in the method, which is considered for the integrals (\ref{ito}) in Theorems 3, 4 (see below) \cite{2006} (2006) \cite{2011-2}-\cite{200a}, \cite{301a}-\cite{arxiv-8}, \cite{arxiv-12}, \cite{arxiv-24}-\cite{arxiv-9}.
+The idea of this method is as follows: the iterated Ito stochastic integral (\ref{ito}) of multiplicity $k$ is represented as the multiple stochastic integral from the certain discontinuous nonrandom function of $k$ variables defined on the hypercube $[t, T]^k$, where $[t, T]$ is the interval of integration of the iterated Ito stochastic integral (\ref{ito}).
+Then, the indicated nonrandom function is expanded in the hypercube $[t, T]^k$ into the generalized multiple Fourier series converging in the mean-square sense in the space $L_2([t,T]^k)$.
+After a number of nontrivial transformations we come (see Theorems 3, 4 below) to the mean-square convergening expansion of the iterated Ito stochastic integral (\ref{ito}) into the multiple series of products of standard Gaussian random variables.
+The coefficients of this series are the coefficients of generalized multiple Fourier series for the mentioned nonrandom function of $k$ variables, which can be calculated using the explicit formula regardless of the multiplicity $k$ of the iterated Ito stochastic integral (\ref{ito}).
+Hereinafter, this method is referred to as the method of generalized multiple Fourier series.

 Thus, we obtain the following useful possibilities of the method of generalized multiple Fourier series.